-Anytime you show your negative emotions on the field either by dropping your shoulders, angrily kicking the turf, throwing your hands up in disgust, arguing with the officials, getting overly physical with your opponents or dropping your head, you are letting the other team know that you are upset and therefore vulnerable.
-With your behaviors you are telling your opponent, "I'm in trouble and now's the time to finish me off."
+Anytime you show your negative emotions on the field either by dropping your shoulders, angrily kicking the turf, throwing your hands up in disgust, arguing with the refs or dropping your head, you are letting your opponent know that you are upset and therefore vulnerable.
+You are telling your opponent, "I'm in trouble and now's the time to finish me off."
 It's like being in a high stakes poker game but continually showing your cards to your opponent.
 When you do that you'll lose your shirt!
 When the other team scores or things go against you, you want to show your opponent absolutely nothing.
 You want to keep a neutral or intense expression on your face and ACT AS IF nothing has happened.
-When your opponent sees that time after time, over the course of the game, you have no negative reaction when things go against you, it will ultimately have an intimidating effect on him.
+When your opponent sees that time after time over the course of the game that you have no negative reaction when things go against you, it will ultimately have an intimidating effect on him.

 So keep your cards to yourself when you play.
-ACT LIKE A WINNER all the time on the field.
+ACT LIKE A WINNER all the time on the pitch.
 Keep your head up, your shoulders square and speed in your step whenever things go wrong.
 Do not let on that you may be feeling down or discouraged inside.
 On the outside always show your opponent the behavior of a champion.